intel/llvm/sycl/doc/design/CommandGraph.md

 To cope with this issue, the events associated to the completion of each partition are linked to the event returned to users.
-Hence, when the returned event is complete, we can guarantee that all works associated with the graph has been completed.
+Hence, when the returned event is complete, we can guarantee that all work associated with the graph has been completed.

 ![Multiple roots graph partition execution flow.](images/SYCL-Graph-partition_execution_flow.jpg)